General Dentistry in Houston, TX

-If you are experiencing any of the following symptoms, you will want to make an appointment with your dentist for an examination; these symptoms may not seem like much, but they have the potential to be serious, so you should get them checked out ASAP.
+If you’re experiencing any of the following symptoms, you’ll want to make an appointment with your dentist for an examination.
 These symptoms can vary from cavities to something more serious.

 - Excessive bad breath/bad taste that won’t go away

 - Pain in your teeth

 - Broken teeth

 What to Expect at Your Regular Dental Visit

 Professional Dental Cleanings

 Every six months, you need to have your teeth cleaned by the professionals at the Antoine Dental Center.
 During a dental cleaning, our hygienists remove the plaque you can’t reach through regular brushing and flossing.
 We’ll also remove dental tartar, which generally can’t be removed without help.

 During your dental cleaning, we’ll use an ultrasonic cleaner to remove deposits of plaque and dental tartar.
 This is a painless process and relatively fast process.
 Dental cleanings are vital in your mouth’s war against tooth decay and gum disease.

 During the same appointment as your teeth cleaning, we’ll examine your teeth.
 Our dentist will use digital X-rays to quickly get a clear image of your teeth while exposing you to much less radiation than a traditional X-ray.
 Once we’ve taken your dental X-rays, we can plan your treatment to ensure you and your family members has a healthy smile.